 Paths of WordPress images might remain unchanged.
 This is the main reason behind the broken images issue.
 This problem could be easily solved by finding and replacing the proper paths in the XML file before importing it into Drupal.

-Migrating a WordPress website to Drupal is not a highly technical process.
+Migrating a WordPress website to Drupal is not a highly technical process, same as migrating from Drupal Commerce to WooCommerce is also easy.
 The success of the process depends upon the error-free XML file.
 If you face any difficulty during the migration process or have a related query, please feel free to comment below.

 If you wish to try out the migration process, you could opt for Drupal Hosting provided by Cloudways.
 The process is easy and with one-click installation, you could enjoy great benefits and a great managed hosting experience.